atk4/dsql/docs/advanced.rst

     // use the new $c

-:php:class:`Connection_Proxy` can be used for many different things.
+:php:class:`ProxyConnection` can be used for many different things.

 .. _extending_query: